torviswesley/legoeso-pdf-manager/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
-A simple PDF document manager.
-Manage, display, and distribute PDF documents easily.
-Initially a custom solution designed for the purpose of extracting invoice and account information from scanned documents.
-This plugin allows the storing, organizing, and archiving of PDF documents for distribution within a WordPress site.
-Features include uploading, searching, and viewing saved PDF documents.
+The Legoeso PDF Manager is a light weight, simple but powerful PDF document manager.
+It helps you to organize your PDF documents for easy display, and distribution within your WordPress site.
+It supports multiple file upload or bulk upload of files stored in a zip file.

+Features include unlimited file uploads. upload documents via drag and drop, bulk upload, bulk download, bulk delete, automatically generates documents previews for list display, and securely view PDF documents within WordPress.
+In addition, modify document names and categories, and perform keyword document searches.

 ## Installation Manually
 1. Download the latest Legoeso PDF Manager archive from WordPress and extract to a folder or alternatively search the WordPress plugin repository for Legoeso PDF Manager